132nd Armored Brigade "Ariete"

 The 132nd Armored Brigade "Ariete" (Italian: 132a Brigata Corazzata "Ariete") is currently the only active armored brigade of the Italian Army.
 Its core units are tank and Bersaglieri regiments.
 The brigade's headquarters is in Pordenone, and most of its units are based in the northeast of Italy.
 The brigade's name comes from the battering ram (Italian: Ariete).
 The brigade draws much of its historical traditions from the 132nd Armored Division "Ariete," which fought in the Western Desert Campaign of World War II.
 In 1948, the Ariete was reconstituted as a division and remained active until 1986.
-Today the brigade is part of the Operational Land Forces Command.
+Today the brigade is part of the Multinational Division South.

 History

 World War II

 The 132nd Armored Division "Ariete" was formed in February 1939.
 In December 1940, the division was sent to Libya to fight in the Western Desert Campaign.
 The division was destroyed in the Second Battle of El Alamein and declared lost due to wartime events on 8 December 1942.